stephenulmer/macos-setup-ansible/README.md

 The bootstrap.yml playbook will ask for the BECOME password (the password for sudo), so that it can install Homebrew, 1Password and a few dependencies.

 Once the playbook completes, the user should start 1Password and connect it to their Vaults.
 This is easily and quickly done by scanning the presented QR code with the 1Password mobile app.
-Next, enable the 1Password CLI and SSH integration:
+Next, enable 1Password CLI and SSH integration:

     1Password -> Settings -> Developer -> Use the SSH Agent
     1Password -> Settings -> Developer -> Integrate with 1Password CLI

 Now 1Password is ready to provide secrets to automate additional installation.

-Homebrew needs permissions to update casks isntalled in /Applications.
+Homebrew needs permission to update casks installed in /Applications, and Ansible needs to update preferences plist files.
 Add `Terminal.app` to:

     System Settings -> Privacy & Security -> App Management
+    System Settings -> Privacy & Security -> Full Disk Access

 Terminal.app may need to restart to apply the new permissions.
 If so, you will need to re-activate the Python virtualenv: